Money Matters: How to Budget for Your African Safari [FAQs]

-What Currency Should I Bring?
+4. What Currency Should I Bring?

-The US Dollar and the European Euro are by far the most common and accessible currencies in Africa.
+The US Dollar and the European Euro are by far the most common and accessible currencies in African countries such as Kenya, Tanzania, and Zimbabwe.
 Where possible, it is highly recommended that you split your cash between the local currency and either the US$ or the Euro.

-In Africa, you will find many individuals on the street offering money-changing services.
+In some countries, you will find many individuals on the street offering money-changing services.
 While it is understandably tempting to use these services to avoid service fees, do take caution, as this is an illegal practice.
 The last thing you’d want to happen on your African trip is to end up in jail.
 Always have your ATM/Debit card with you in case you run low on cash.

-Do I Need to Tip?
+5. Do I Need to Tip?